ioerror/mpOTR/README.md

 server and used to generate a unique, non-secret session ID which is shared between all parties.

+    XXX: Do we really want to reveal the nickname to the server?

 >   XXX: TODO: Enforce binding that each client's value for the channel name is
 > consistent.
 This could be checked in the Assert() message before allowing chat.